 Professor Wertlieb is a highly experienced transactional lawyer who has had a wide-ranging career including as a partner at Milbank LLP and general counsel at a public company and the Los Angeles Kings professional hockey team.
 He is the longtime General Editor of the seven volume Ballantine & Sterling: California Corporations Law, the leading text on California Corporations Law.

-Venture Capital and the Start-up Company Taught by: Michael Woronoff In this course, Professor Woronoff examines the nature and structure of, and the multidisciplinary legal rules relevant to, start-up companies and venture capital transactions.
-The course is designed to provide students: - an understanding of the business, economic, psychological and legal issues that confront lawyers and their venture capital and start-up company clients - an opportunity to develop the legal, counseling, negotiating, drafting and other skills that are important for lawyers practicing in this area The course approaches venture capital from both a theoretical and practical perspective.
+Venture Capital and the Start-up Company

+Taught by: Michael Woronoff

+In this course, Professor Woronoff examines the nature and structure of, and the multidisciplinary legal rules relevant to, start-up companies and venture capital transactions.

+The course is designed to provide students:

+- an understanding of the business, economic, psychological and legal issues that confront lawyers and their venture capital and start-up company clients - an opportunity to develop the legal, counseling, negotiating, drafting and other skills that are important for lawyers practicing in this area The course approaches venture capital from both a theoretical and practical perspective.

 Professor Woronoff, a partner in Kirkland & Ellis LLP, has been repeatedly recognized as one of the country's top transactional lawyers in the areas of venture capital and private equity.
 He co-founded and was a principal in a private investment firm and serves as a director of a public company real estate investment trust.
+The Lowell Milken Institute-Sandler Prize for New Entrepreneurs Although the Lowell Milken Institute did not host the LMI-Sandler Prize competition in 2020-21 due to the pandemic, the Lowell Milken Institute expects to sponsor the competition again starting in the fall of 2021.
+This will be the sixth year of the competition.
+The competition has been an enormous success!
 Five years by the numbers:

-97 teams submitted business plans to the competition About one-fifth of the law students who participated in the LMI-Sandler competition went on to work in the entrepreneurship space, typically with a firm that represents startups or venture funds.
-Students who have participated:
+teams submitted business plans to the competition About one-fifth of the law students who participated in the LMI-Sandler competition went on to work in the entrepreneurship space, typically with a firm that represents startups or venture funds.